guildai/guild.ai/pages/docs/intro.md

 ### Example

-If you are following the examples, in this section we a `predict` operation to the Fashion-MNIST model.
+If you are following the examples, in this section we add a `predict` operation to our Fashion-MNIST model.
 With the addition of this operation, our model supports this simple workflow:

 <img class="md" style="width:220px" src="/assets/img/workflow-3.png">